-You have been chosen and sworn as jurors to try the issues of fact presented by the allegations of the indictment and the denials made by the defendant in his pleas of "not guilty."
+You have been chosen and sworn as jurors to try the issues of fact presented by the allegations of the indictment and the denials of those allegations made by the defendant in his pleas of "not guilty."
 You are to perform this duty without bias or prejudice, because the law does not permit jurors to be governed by sympathy or public opinion.
 The accused and the public expect that you will carefully and impartially consider all of the evidence and will follow the law as stated by the Court, in order to reach just verdicts, regardless of the consequences to any party.

-The indictment in this case charges the defendant with the crimes of aggravated sexual abuse and sexual abuse.
+The indictment in this case charges the defendant with the crimes of assault with a dangerous weapon, assault resulting in serious bodily injury, and discharging a firearm during and in relation to a crime of violence.
 The defendant has pleaded not guilty to these charges.

 As I told you at the beginning of the trial, an indictment is simply an accusation.
 It is not evidence of anything.
 To the contrary, the defendant is presumed to be innocent.
 Therefore, the defendant, even though charged, begins the trial with no evidence against him.
-This presumption of innocence alone is sufficient to find the defendant not guilty and can be overcome only if the government proves, beyond a reasonable doubt, each essential element of the crimes charged.
+This presumption of innocence alone is sufficient to find the defendant not guilty and can be overcome only if the government proves, beyond a reasonable doubt, each essential element of each crime charged.